South Pottstown, Pennsylvania

 South Pottstown is a community in North Coventry Township, Chester County in the U.S. state of Pennsylvania.
 It is defined by the U.S. Census Bureau as a census-designated place (CDP) for statistical purposes and does not have any legal status as a separately incorporated municipality.
 It is a part of the Pottstown urban area.
 The population was 2,081 at the 2010 census.

 Geography

 South Pottstown is located at 40°14′11″N 75°39′26″W (40.236443, -75.657220).

 According to the United States Census Bureau, the CDP has a total area of 1.6 sqmi, of which 1.5 sqmi is land and 0.1 sqmi, or 4.32%, is water.

 South Pottstown is served by east-to-west US 422 and PA 724 as well as north-to-south PA 100 and South Hanover Street.
-The Coventry Mall is a regional shopping center in South Pottstown, which faces Pottstown across the Schuylkill River on the northern boundary.
+The Shoppes at Coventry is a regional shopping center in South Pottstown, which faces Pottstown across the Schuylkill River on the northern boundary.
 Its hardiness zone is 7a and the climate is borderline Cfa/Dfa (humid subtropical/hot summer humid continental.)
 It is served by the Pottstown post office and telephone exchange.